How to complete the

 Students planning research involving live vertebrate animals MUST, before acquiring them and starting any experiments, COMPLY with the rules and guidelines of the California Education Code and the International Science and Engineering Fair (ISEF).
 In case of conflict, the provisions of the California Education Code take precedence.

-Observational studies do not require the Certification of Human Treatment of Live Vertebrate Animals Form (GSDSEF Vertebrate Animal Form).
+Observational studies do not require ISEF Forms 5A or 5B: Vertebrate Animals Form

 For all other research involving vertebrate animals: